Animals join Olympics opening ceremony.

 Olympics Opening Ceremony

-A coalition of six leading animal rights groups has written to London 2012 organisers in a bid to persuade Danny Boyle, the director of the opening ceremony, to reverse his decision to use live animals in the £27m show.
+A coalition of six leading animal rights groups has written to London 2012 organisers.
+This in a bid to persuade Danny Boyle, the director of the opening ceremony, to reverse his decision to use live animals in the £27m show.

-Danny Boyle said the opening scenes would be set in a “green and pleasant land”, with cricketers playing on a village green and ploughs tilling the fields, which are expected to give way to a more urban setting as the three-hour show proceeds.
+Danny Boyle said the opening scenes would be set in a “green and pleasant land”.
+There would be cricketers playing on a village green and ploughs tilling the fields.
+They are expected to give way to a more urban setting as the three-hour show proceeds.

-The show, entitled Isles of Wonder in reference to a speech given by Caliban in Shakespeare’s The Tempest, will feature live animals including 12 horses, three cows, two goats, 10 chickens, 10 ducks, nine geese, 70 sheep and three sheep dogs.
+The show, entitled Isles of Wonder in reference to a speech given by Caliban in Shakespeare’s The Tempest, will feature 12 horses, three cows, two goats, 10 chickens, 10 ducks, nine geese, 70 sheep and three sheep dogs.
+What a sight it will make!

 Subscribe to YNUKtv